transientskp/tkp/documentation/userref/config/overview.rst

 Alternatively, a project might be dedicated to a multi-epoch survey, with each job corresponding to a different epoch.
-The fundamental point is that the basic control structures such as the database and task distribution system remain the same, but, within those limits, the user is free to oragnize their work as they please.
+The fundamental point is that the basic control structures such as the database and task distribution system remain the same, but, within those limits, the user is free to organize their work as they please.

 Creating a Project Directory